Back to Equilibrium Menu

 EACH CONCENTRATION IN THE Ksp EXPRESSION IS RAISED TO THE POWER OF ITS COEFFICIENT IN THE BALANCED EQUATION.

-Here are some practice problems for writing Ksp expressions.
-Write the chemical equation showing how the substance dissociates and write the Ksp expression:
+Here are ten chemical formulas.
+Write the chemical equation showing how the substance dissociates and write the Ksp expression.

 Go to Solving Ksp Problems - Part One